 Sometimes people want to have a medical profession, but not necessarily work directly with patients.
 If this is the case for you, you should consider becoming a Pharmacy Technician.
 While some Pharm Techs work the ‘front of the house’ in a pharmacy, many are needed behind the scenes to fill all the orders.

 The Pharm Tech course is primary online, with a few in-person check points to ensure you are understanding the material.
-You then complete the program with an externship at CHI Health.
+You then complete the program with an externship.
 Upon completion you will know how to:

 - Complete patient paperwork